mixu/markdown-styles/readme.md

 ## Features

+- `v2.0` is a major rewrite, with significant usability improvements; the core has been rewritten to use object mode streams via [pipe-iterators](https://github.com/mixu/pipe-iterators)
-- Ready-made CSS stylesheets for Markdown, just copy the assets folder you want
+- Includes 15+ ready-made CSS stylesheets for Markdown
-- Bundled with `generate-md`, a small tool that converts a folder of Markdown documents into a output folder of HTML documents, preserving the directory structure
+- Reuse the stylesheets or use `generate-md` to convert a folder of Markdown documents to HTML, preserving the directory structure
+- Completely static output is easy to host anywhere
+- Metadata support: Each file can include additional metadata, such as the title and author name which can then be used in the layout (new in 2.0!)
+- Layout features:
+  - Built in support for syntax highlighting via highlight.js (new in 2.0!)
+  - All layouts now include a Github-style code highlighting theme (v2.0!)
+  - Built in table of contents generation from Markdown headings
+  - Automatically detects the document title from the first heading in the Markdown markup (new in 2.0!)
+- Easier to get started with a custom layout via `--exports`, which exports a built in layout as a starting point (new in 2.0).
-- Use your own custom markup and CSS via `--layout`.
+- Create your own layout based on an existing layout via `--layout` with:
+  - Full Handlebars support for layouts, helpers and partials (new in 2.0!)
+  - Fully customizable table of contents template via the `toc` partial (new in 2.0!)
-- Support for relative paths to the assets folder via `{{assetsRelative}}` and document table of content generation via `{{toc}}`.
+  - Support for relative path generation via the `{{asset 'path'}}` helper
-- Support for generic metadata via a meta.json file
+- API support: `markdown-styles` now has a public API
+- Changes in 2.0:
+  - Deprecated `--command`, `{{styles}}`, `--template`, `--asset-dir`, `--partials`, `--helpers`, `--runner`.
+  - Improved highlighter support, including adding a default hl.js style in every layout and enabling highlighting by default
+  - Layout partials and helpers have been renamed: `{{content}}` -> `{{> content}}`, `{{toc}}` -> `{{> toc}}`, `{{assetsRelative}}` -> `{{asset 'path'}}`
+  - The default layout is now `github`

 -----

-## 2.0 changes

-- deprecated `--command`
-- metadata is now stored directly in each file, or alternatively in the top level meta.json
-- highlighting is now enabled by default
-    - language-specific highlighting still works
-- all layouts now ship with a default highlight theme
-- the default layout is now `github`
-- better spec for layout authoring:
-    - `{{content}}`: renders the markdown content
-    - `{{asset "asset-path"}}`: renders a specific asset path (previously `{{assetsRelative}}` / `{{styles}}`)
-    - `{{toc}}`: renders the table of contents
-    - `{{title}}`: renders the title

 ## Quickstart